vl-dud/mlflow-easy-deploy/README.md

 ## Additional Notes

-- The minio-volume and db-volume volumes are created to persist data for Minio and MySQL, respectively.
+- minio-volume and db-volume volumes are created to persist data for Minio and MySQL, respectively.
 Data stored in these volumes will be retained across container restarts.
-- The health checks and dependencies between services ensure that each service is ready before the next one starts.
+- Health checks and dependencies between services ensure that each service is ready before the next one starts.
+- Ofelia job scheduler is used to run `mlflow gc` every 6 hours. `mlflow gc` permanently deletes runs in the *deleted* lifecycle stage.

 Enjoy using this Docker Compose setup for your development or testing environment!